kinwaicheuk-sony/Working_Tsukasa_Speech/README.md

 ## What is this?

-*Note*: This model only supports the Japanese language; but you can feed it Romaji if you use the Gradio demo.
+*Note*: This model only supports the Japanese language; ~~but you can feed it Romaji if you use the Gradio demo.~~ (no longer, due to resource constraints, but the Tech is there.)

 This is a speech generation network, aimed at maximizing the expressiveness and Controllability of the generated speech. at its core it uses [StyleTTS 2](https://github.com/yl4579/StyleTTS2)'s architecture with the following changes: